 Behaviour

 Beaver residences can be in a lodge or on the banks of creeks and ponds.
 Creek beavers will dam up running water and create beaver ponds.
-These ponds are an important habitat for wildlife, creating an increased area available for more homes and feeding areas.
-Beaver ponds also assist in stabilizing water tables and help prevent rapid water run off.
+These ponds are an important habitat for wildlife, creating an increased area available for more habitats and feeding areas.
+Beaver ponds also assist in stabilizing water tables and help prevent rapid water run-off.

 The beaver's habitat not only protects it from predators, but also the winter elements.
 Creating deep enough water so the beaver can travel under the ice to food plots and surface holes is very important for its winter survival.